-For the small size - fold the bottom row of snaps (row 3) up and clip them into row 1
+For the small length - fold the bottom row of snaps (row 3) up and clip them into row 1

-For the medium size - fold the middle row of snaps (row 2) up and clip them into row 1
+For the medium length - fold the middle row of snaps (row 2) up and clip them into row 1

-For the large size - leave all 3 rows unsnapped
+For the large length - leave all 3 rows unsnapped

-The other snaps are used to adjust the size around the waist (very top row) and around the legs (second row from top)
+The other two rows of snaps at the top of the nappy, are used to adjust the size around the waist (very top row) and around the legs (second row from top)

-No, ‘Three Little Bears’ nappies have a waterproof outer shell, so no leakage will occur.
+No, ‘Three Little Bears’ nappies have a waterproof outer shell, to help prevent leakage

-A strip and sanitise is where an extensive wash routine takes place to get your nappies and inserts back to brand new.
-This should be done at least twice a year or additionally if your nappies have stains or smells which don’t disappear with the normal wash routine above.
-All details for a strip and sanitise is found on the website below.
+A sanitise is where an extensive wash routine takes place to get your nappies and inserts back to brand new.
+This should only be done if your nappies have stains or smells which don’t disappear with the normal wash routine above.
+All details for a sanitise can be found on the website below.

 Clean cloth nappies down under- strip and sanitise.